Chargers won’t put pressure on Herbert to start immediately

 Before Herbert can become the face of the franchise, general manager Tom Telesco just wants him to learn the playbook.

-“There’s no pressure on Justin to walk in on Day One — we’re not asking him to come in here and carry the football whatsoever — just asking him to come in, start competing, start learning and we’ll take it from there,” Telesco said of Herbert, who was the sixth-overall pick in Thursday’s first round of the NFL draft.
+“There’s no pressure on Justin to walk in on Day One — we’re not asking him to come in here and carry the football whatsoever — just asking him to come in, start competing, start learning and we’ll take it from there,” Telesco said of Herbert, who was the sixth overall pick in the NFL draft.
 “Really not asking him to be the face of the franchise.
 That’s not what we’d ask him to do and it’s something I wouldn’t even have to tell him.”

 The Chargers hope Tyrod Taylor can begin the season as the starter and take the immediate pressure off Herbert.
 Coach Anthony Lynn has confidence in Taylor from the two seasons they spent together in Buffalo.